bitovi/academy/src/angular/16-order-service/order-service.md

 ## Problem 2: Finish the Order Service

-With our order service we'll want to be able to create new orders, updating existing orders, delete orders, and view all orders.
+With our order service we’ll want to be able to create new orders, updating existing orders, delete orders, and view all orders.

 ## P2: Setup